-Wake Forest wasn’t exactly a hotbed for student activism that was roiling other college campuses in the 1960s and early ’70s.
+Wake Forest wasn’t exactly a hotbed of student activism that was roiling other college campuses in the 1960s and early ’70s.
 But one spring night in 1970, about 600 students marched arm-in-arm up Wake Forest Road to President James Ralph Scales’ home to demand an end to the Vietnam War — and the cancellation of final exams so students could work for peace.

 Anti-war sentiment had been building on campus over the year.
 Students had organized a “Vietnam Moratorium Committee” to sponsor protests and meetings, marched in downtown Winston-Salem, held a “Convocation for Peace” and protested at the Selective Service office in downtown Winston-Salem.
 At an ROTC program on campus, some students placed flowers in rifles held by their classmates.

 The anti-war sentiment on campus was strong, but not universal, two of the protesters, Kirk Fuller (’73, MA ’75) and George Bryan (’72), recalled in interviews in 2012.
 It was a time for male students when your birthday could get you sent straight to Vietnam if you were unlucky enough to have a low lottery number.
 Fuller did, but had joined the Navy Reserves to delay active duty.

 Bryan, son of the late religion professor G. McLeod Bryan (’27), was a conscientious objector.
 He said he always found it frustrating that students seemed more interested in intervisitation – allowing male and female students to visit in one another’s rooms — than with ending the war.

 But following the U.S. invasion of Cambodia and the killing of four students at Kent State University by National Guardsmen, about 400 students gathered for an anti-war rally in front of Wait Chapel on May 19, 1970.